ProRunVis/ProRunVis/README.md

 ### Examples

-There is a separete [repository with a collection of examples](https://github.com/ProRunVis/ProRunVis-examples) (currently one).
+There is a separete [repository with a collection of examples](https://github.com/ProRunVis/ProRunVis-examples).

+## Credit

+This was developed as student software project in winter 2023/2024 at Technical University Darmstadt.

 ## License
  <a href="LICENSE">